omgnetwork/e2e/README.md

 `pipenv install`

-Then launch the virtual environment using:

-`pipenv shell`

 And finally, navigate to the `tests` folder and run robot

 `cd tests`

-`robot .`
+`pipenv run robot .`

 # Variables

 ## Environment variables

-There are 6 environment variables that need to be created in order to run the tests:
+There are some environment variables that need to be created in order to run the tests:

 - `E2E_HTTP_HOST`: The base HTTP URL of the eWallet SDK (ie: http://example.com)
 - `E2E_SOCKET_HOST`: The base socket URL of the eWallet SDK (ie: ws://example.com)